 There are no direct financial implications arising from this report.

 6 Legal Comment

-Although the Fire Authority is not legally required to have in place a Whistleblowing Policy, the Government expects all public bodies to have written policies and these are assessed as part of the annual audit process
+Although the Fire Authority is not legally required to have in place a Whistleblowing Policy, the Government expects all public bodies to have such policies, which are assessed as part of the annual audit process.